Home

 Use our insurance forum to ask additional questions or request help.

-When coming into the insurance business there are basically two different ways to enter the business.
+When coming into the insurance business there are basically

 One is called the Captive Insurance Agent and the other is called the Life Insurance Independent Broker.
 I have a dedicated topic page that goes into more detail on each of these areas, but here is quick overview.